 Doug is a Physician with over 30 years of experience in the management of spinal cord injury.
-A leader in his field, Doug is passionate about improving the treatment and care of the spinal cord injured globally, and has held positions at national and international organisations.
-He is former director of the Victorian Spinal Cord Service, a founding Director of the Spinal Research Institute and currently its Executive Director.
-Doug is also Immediate Past President of the International Spinal Cord Society and is recognised internationally for his contribution to the field.
+A leader in his field, Doug is passionate about improving the treatment and care of people with spinal cord injury globally, and has held positions at national and international organisations.
+He is former director of the Victorian Spinal Cord Service, a Past President of the International Spinal Cord Society and is recognised internationally for his contribution to the field.

 He has contributed to significant advances in management of spinal cord injury through a wide range of research projects.
 His research interests include the impact of psycho-social evaluation on rehabilitation of patients with sub-acute injury, new insights into hypertension in spinal cord injury, functional electrical stimulation (FES) treatments to prevent the development of osteoporosis and muscle wasting, employment post injury, the pathophysiology of neuropathic bladder and bowel and treatments to improve their management, and management of sleep disordered breathing in spinal cord injury.

-Through his most recent initiative, the world’s first online collaborative platform dedicated to SCI–Spinal Cord Research Hub (SCoRH)–he hopes to transform the international spinal cord research culture into a more collaborative one that translates research outcomes into practice much sooner, thus improve the everyday lives of people with spinal cord injuries.
+Through his most recent initiative, the world’s first online collaborative platform dedicated to spinal cord injury –the Spinal Cord Research Hub (SCoRH) – he hopes to transform international spinal cord research culture into a more collaborative one that translates research outcomes into practice much sooner, thus improving the everyday lives of people with spinal cord injuries.